jcpince/machine-learning/projects/capstone/capstone_project_report.md

 RMSD = \sqrt\frac{\sum(log(pred) - log(y))²}{n}
 \end{equation}

+In our case, in addition to the fact that Kaggle chose it as the metric for the ranking, it is particularly well suited to our problem where our estimations range from 40000$ to 755000$.
+The error on a house in the top of the range will likelly be more important in terms of dollars than an error on the bottom of this range and hence, the mean would be much more affected by those high price houses.
+Using log makes the sale price range from 10.6 to 13.5 only and an error of 10% is 0.10 and 0.11 respectively on the low and high prices.
+This makes this metric a very good one for the problem at hand.

 ## **II.
 Analysis**
 ### **Data Exploration**
 The data provided to support the competition is in the form of two CSV files; a first file containing 1460 samples with sale prices for training and a second file with 1459 records with no sale price for evaluation and ranking by Kaggle.